mseong123/ft_linear_regression/README.md

 jupyter lab
 ```

 In web interface, open notebook (ft_linear_regression.ipynb) and run the cells.
+The notebook will provide visualisation to the gradient descent algorithm in action in particular:
+* Animation of the individual cost functions derivatives w.r.t each coefficient alongside the steps taken to reach the optimum solution.
+* The number of steps taken for the associated learning rate.
+* a 3D wireframe showing update of the GD for both coefficient at the same time.